-The following attributional processes are part of the product system and classified as core processes:
+The following attributional processes are part of the product system and classified as core processes: CPC 3170, CPC 32153, CPC 36490)

-- External transportation to the core processes - Manufacturing of the product - Storage - Maintenance (e.g. of the machines) - Waste treatment of waste generated during manufacturing; - Impacts due to the production of electricity and fuels used in the core module
+- External transportation to the core processes - Production or preparation of materials: corrugated paper and paperboard, etc. - Production of auxiliary products used such as detergents for cleaning, sterilization etc. - Manufacturing of the final product (with assembly and sub-assembly) including: printing, cutting, folding, gluing, etc. - Maintenance (e.g. of the machines) - Waste treatment of waste generated during manufacturing; - Impacts due to the production of electricity and fuels used in the core module